 A facial serum should be applied twice daily.
 You should put it over your face in the morning and in the evening to help replenish nutrients you end up losing over the course of the day.

-Step Four: Hydrate Your Skin With a Moisturizer
+Step Five: Hydrate Your Skin With a Moisturizer